Skip to main content

 SPRING_REDIS_PASSWORDRedis authentication password

-SECURITY_OAUTH2_SERVICE_ACCOUNT_ADMIN_CLIENT_SECRETKeycloak service account admin secret
+SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_MAINIDENTITY_CLIENTSECRETKeycloak service account secret

 KAFKA_OAUTH_CLIENT_SECRETKafka OAuth client secret (if using OAuth)